-Demographics of residents of publicly supported housing.
+The following analysis describes the demographics of residents of publicly supported housing.

 Table 5 - Publicly Supported Households by Race/Ethnicity, provides the demographics of residents of different types of publicly support housing programs, including Public Housing, Project-Based Section 8, Other Multifamily, and the Housing Choice Voucher (HCV) Program.
 This table shows that, in Orange County: